 Miura’s story began nearly a century ago.
 Founded in 1927 in Japan, the company initially manufactured steam-powered rice threshing machines.
 After several decades in the agricultural industry, however, it became clear there was a need for Miura’s compact and efficient boilers in other sectors.
 Japan, after all, was a country that imported all its fuel and where space was extremely limited.
 As a result, the company has spent the last 60 years focused on selling its unique boilers — ultimately finding enough success to go global.
 In 2009, Miura opened its first factory in the U.S., in Rockmart, Georgia.

-Doug MacMaster is Executive Vice President of Miura’s U.S. operations; his job is to manage the entirety of the company’s sales and maintenance activities across America and the Caribbean.
-That means he’s tasked with overseeing direct sales reps in 10 different offices as well as an extensive network of distributors responsible for the bulk of the organization’s sales.
+Doug MacMaster is Senior Vice President of Miura’s U.S. operations; his team manages the company’s sales and maintenance activities across America and the Caribbean.
+That means they are tasked with overseeing direct sales engineers in 10 different offices as well as an extensive network of distributors responsible for the bulk of the organization’s sales.

-When he first joined Miura, however, the company was using a less-than-ideal Excel-based CRM tool — a result of its parent company’s commitment to using in-house systems.
-Recognizing that this wasn’t the best tool for tracking key sales data, MacMaster spoke up about the need for a better solution: “I said, ‘Can we talk about something like Salesforce?’”
-At first, the answer was no. Eventually, however, he and a few colleagues were able to make a strong case for the industry-leading CRM.
+When he first joined Miura, however, the company was using an Excel-based CRM tool — which was developed in-house.
+Recognizing that there might be newer tools for tracking key sales data, MacMaster suggested the need for an updated solution: “I said, ‘Can we talk about something like Salesforce?’”
+Eventually, he and a few colleagues were able to make a strong case for the industry-leading CRM.